cjneely10/cjneely10.github.io/_posts/2019-08-23-MetaSanity-Demo-Running-PhyloSanity.md

 Great!
 Let's output these sequences to a separate folder - in this case, I will name it `HighQuality` - and focus our annotation pipeline on this subset.

-**BioMetaDB** has a very simple command-line interface for saving fasta records and summary tab-delimited data files.
-We can store fasta records to a folder using the `-w <folder-name>` flag.
+**BioMetaDB** has a very simple command-line interface for saving FASTA records and summary tab-delimited data files.
+We can store FASTA records to a folder using the `-w <folder-name>` flag.
 Combined with a query statement, we can very easily retrieve genomes that match our specific needs:

 `dbdm -c Metagenomes/ SUMMARIZE -t evaluation -q hqnr -w HighQuality`

-After running this command, your directory structure should resemble the following:

 <pre><code>test-run/
 ├── genomes/